EuphoriaYan/CS224n-assignments-and-notes/notes/02 Word Vector Representations word2vec.md

-## Word representations
+## Word Vector Representation & word2vec

 ### How to represent the meaning of a word?

 Wordnet:
-taxonomy information about words.
+taxonomy(分类学) information about words.

 	from nltk import wordnet as wn